The Evidence Is In, and Austerity Is Declared a Loser

 In 2014, Portugal stood on the brink.
 Its economy had collapsed amid Europe’s debt crisis, and unemployment had doubled.
 As part of a bailout program with the International Monetary Fund, which had lent the country 78 billion euros ($90 billion) in 2011, its government imposed drastic cuts to wages, pensions and social security.

 But then something remarkable happened.
-Rather than bow to the demands of its European debtors, the Portuguese government elected to reinvest in its public sector, restoring salaries and benefits to their pre-crisis levels.
+Rather than bow to the demands of its European creditors, the Portuguese government elected to reinvest in its public sector, restoring salaries and benefits to their pre-crisis levels.
 Four years later, the results speak for themselves.

 “The government’s U-turn, and willingness to spend, had a powerful effect,” writes The New York Times’ Liz Alderman.
 “Creditors railed against the move, but the gloom that had gripped the nation through years of belt-tightening began to lift.
 Business confidence rebounded.
 Production and exports began to take off.”